CashScript/cashscript/website/docs/compiler/artifacts.md

 title: Artifacts
 ---

 Compiled contracts can be represented by so-called artifacts.
 These artifacts contain all information that is needed to interact with the smart contracts on-chain.
-Artifacts are stored in `.json` files so they can be shared and stored for later usage without having to recompile the contract.
+Artifacts are stored in `.json` (or `.ts`) files so they can be shared and stored for later usage without having to recompile the contract.

 :::tip Did you know?
 Artifacts allow any third-party SDKs to be developed, since these SDKs only need to import and use an artifact file, while the compilation of the contract is left to the official `cashc` compiler.